Fast Bayesian inference for spatial mean-parameterized Conway-Maxwell-Poisson models: A fast Monte Carlo algorithm

 \citet{murray2006} introduced an auxiliary variable $\bs{z}$ that follows $h(\bs{z} \mid \bs{\theta}^{\prime}) / r( \bs{\theta}^{\prime})$ so that the intractable terms cancel out in the MH acceptance probability.
-Consider the full conditional $\pi(\bs{\theta}_{i} \mid \bs{\theta}_{-i}, \textbf{y})$.
-The exchange algorithm proceeds as follows: given $\bs{\theta}_{i}$, \begin{enumerate}[1.] \item propose $\bs{\theta}^{\prime}_{i} \sim q(\cdot \mid \bs{\theta}_{i})$, \item generate an auxiliary variable exactly from the probability model at $\bs{\theta}^{\prime}$: $\bs{z} \sim \frac{h(\cdot \mid \bs{\theta}^{\prime})}{r( \bs{\theta}^{\prime})}$, and \item accept $\bs{\theta}^{\prime}_{i}$ with probability
+Consider the full conditional $\pi(\bs{\theta}_{k} \mid \bs{\theta}_{-k}, \bs{y})$.
+The exchange algorithm proceeds as follows: given $\bs{\theta}_{k}$, \begin{enumerate}[1.] \item propose $\bs{\theta}^{\prime}_{k} \sim q(\cdot \mid \bs{\theta}_{k})$, \item generate an auxiliary variable exactly from the probability model at $\bs{\theta}^{\prime}$: $\bs{z} \sim \frac{h(\cdot \mid \bs{\theta}^{\prime})}{r( \bs{\theta}^{\prime})}$, and \item accept $\bs{\theta}^{\prime}_{k}$ with probability

-\end{enumerate} We see that the normalizing constants cancel in the acceptance probability.
+\end{enumerate} We see that $r(\bs{\theta})$ cancels in the acceptance probability.
 We note that the exchange algorithm provides asymptotically exact estimates of model parameters.
-We use the exchange algorithm for $\bs{\beta}_2$, $\bs{\zeta}$, $\alpha$, $\bs{\gamma}$, $\bs{\delta}$, $\bs{I}_{\bs{\gamma}}$, and $\bs{I}_{\bs{\delta}}$.
-A fast rejection sampling scheme for COMP distributions \citep{Chanialidis2018,Benson2021} can be used for generating an auxiliary variable in Step 2.
+We use the exchange algorithm for $\bs{\beta}_2$, $\nu$, $\bs{\delta}$, and $\bs{I}_{\bs{\delta}}$.
+A fast rejection sampling scheme for COMP distributions \citep{Chanialidis2018,Benson2021} can be used for generating the auxiliary variable in Step 2.
+When there is severe overdispersion, however, this method may produce poor mixing chains for the chance indicator variables $\bs{w}$.
+In the following section we introduce a new proposal distribution for $\bs{w}$ to address this problem.